Ten Rules for Building a Great Data Science Team – with Ben Dias

 Why would the best Talent want to come and work in your team?
 This is a question that many companies struggle to answer effectively.
 The best thing to do is take action and build your employer brand in the Data Science community so that you are seen as a wishlist brand to work for.

 It is possible to do this in a relatively short space of time by utilising the following: Social & Digital Media, Careers Fairs, Conferences, building relationships with academic institutions, sponsoring meetups & workshops, running your own hackathons, etc

 Don’t waste your time building processes for 6 months that are likely to be completely redundant.
 Every team and business is different.
 Just start doing straight away and you will achieve much more that way.
 Build processes as you develop to fix things that aren’t working.
 That way you know you are only spending time on something that’s worth it!

 - Who watches the Watchmen?

-You must collect data & gain insight on your own processes and performance.
+You must collect data & gain insight into your own processes and performance.
 Ironically this is often something many Data Science functions don’t do.
 You are analysing the rest of the business but not your own team!
-Collect data & statistics on yourselves; track your own tickets, conversions & run rates etc. as well as your business impact.
+Collect data & statistics on yourselves; track your own tickets, conversions & run rates, etc. as well as your business impact.
 You can’t get better and grow effectively unless you are measuring yourself and trying to improve.

-Ben Dias is Data Science Director for easyJet, Europe’s leading airline where he will give even greater focus and weight to the airline’s use of data to create insights to enhance customer experience, driving revenue and operational reliability.
+Ben Dias is Data Science Director for easyJet, Europe’s leading airline where he will give even greater focus and weight to the airline’s use of data to create insights to enhance customer experience, driving revenue, and operational reliability.

 Ben is considered one of the top Data Science leaders in Europe and has successfully grown a number of major corporate Data Science functions.
 He has been recognised as a Top 50 Data Innovator, and one of the Top 100 practising Scientists in the UK.
 He is a sought after speaker and contributor at industry conference and thought leadership events.